 How anticipated income from an investment account will be calculated depends on whether the rate of return is known.
 For assets that are held in an investment account with a known rate of return (e.g., savings certificates), asset income will be calculated based on that known rate (market value multiplied by rate of earnings).

-When the anticipated rate of return is not known (e.g., stocks), COC will calculate asset income based on the earnings for the most recent reporting period.
+When the anticipated rate of return is not known (e.g., stocks), COC will calculate asset income based on the earnings averaged out over the year.